I live in the San Francisco Bay Area, one of the most expensive real estate markets in the country.

 You have to be really sure that you believe in the path you choose, because people will question your choices at every turn.

-My goal in diving into these two different scenarios with you was simply to lay the groundwork, to plant the seed, and to show you that an alternative exists.
+Our goal in diving into these two different scenarios with you was simply to lay the groundwork, to plant the seed, and to show you that an alternative investment option exists.
 The hard decision of choosing whether to follow or buck against conventional wisdom is still yours to make.